 I have to confess my railways often suffer a similar fate — I’m always reworking and changing bits of my layouts.
 And I know I’m not alone in this.

-The difference is that with Lego changing things is part of the enjoyment but with model railways it’s hard work.
+The difference is that with Lego changing things is part of the enjoyment but with model railways, it’s hard work.

-My current layout is now being built with future flexibility in mind and to allow me to swap out and change things more easily.
+My current layout is now being built with future flexibility in mind to allow me to swap out and change things more easily.

 Firstly, I’m using multiple baseboards that plug together.
 If I dislike a particular element I can remove the board containing it and start again just on that section without disrupting the rest of the layout.

 Secondly, I no longer glue track down but only pin it.
-This has actually had another advantage in that it allows the track to flex as rolling stock run over it and the trains seem to run better but that’s another post… By doing so I can pull up track more easily.
+This has actually had another advantage in that it allows the track to flex as the rolling stock runs over it and the trains seem to run better but that’s another post… By doing so I can pull up track more easily.
 I touched on pin-only track laying a couple of months ago.